Financial Samurai

 Pricing pressure is always worse once the condos / new homes come on market because people usually underestimate their impact.
 Here are some cities you should worry about regarding upcoming supply.

-7) When homeowners are targeted for excessive tax hikes.
+7) If the government targets homeowners with excessive tax hikes.

 City and State governments love to make homeowners pay for new projects through higher property taxes instead of increasing taxes or fares on patrons.